Workflow vs Process

 Building your own system

 If you are thinking about workflow vs process, think about trains.
-Workflows are essential to getting things done, but they aren’t the only piece you need to think about.
+A workflow solution is essential to getting things done, but they aren’t the only piece you need to think about.
 A great business process management (BPM) system also includes highly functional forms, notifications, communication, and a powerful engine to pull everything along.

 If you limit your thinking to just workflows, you might miss out on all the other essentials of a process.